Filing for bankruptcy can get expensive. Apart from finding an affordable bankruptcy attorney, there are ways to file at low cost.

 Both courses can be completed online in less than two hours each for a nominal fee (approximately $10 to $15 each).
 However, some low-income debtors may qualify to waive the fee for their bankruptcy courses if they are filing a low cost bankruptcy Chapter 7.
 You can request a form from the company offering the courses to determine if you are eligible to waive the fee.

 The biggest expense of filing for bankruptcy relief is paying the attorney fee.
 The typical Chapter 7 bankruptcy attorney fee averages $1,450.
-Even on the low end of the scale, the bankruptcy attorney fees average approximately $1,000 for a simply no-asset Chapter 7 case.
+Even on the low end of the scale, the bankruptcy attorney fees average approximately $1,000 for a simple no-asset Chapter 7 case.

 For a truly low cost bankruptcy case under Chapter 7, you can file your bankruptcy case without an attorney.
 If you file your case on your own, you can save over a thousand dollars.
 The bankruptcy laws do not require you to hire an attorney to file a Chapter 7 case.
 Therefore, you can have a low cost bankruptcy under Chapter 7 if you are willing to represent yourself in court.